instructure/canvas-lms/doc/templates/rest/basics.md

 Schema
 ------

-All API access is over HTTP and is of the form
+All API access is over HTTPS and is of the form

     /api/v1/<path>.json

 All responses are in <a href="http://www.json.org/">JSON format</a>.
-Additional response formats may be added in the future.

 Authentication
 --------------